aosabook/500lines/contingent/chapter.rst

 .. figure:: figure2.png

-   **Figure 2.** Being prepared to rebuild ``index.html`` when any text that it imports gets changed.
+   **Figure 2.** Being prepared to rebuild ``index.html`` whenever any title that it mentions gets changed.

 This manual walk-through illustrates what we will eventually have Contingent do for us: